 The techniques for building ad hoc systems include triangulation, scene analysis, or proximity.
-The work of Lance Doherty and colleagues and Nirupama Bulusu and colleagues explores ad hoc proximity systems that consider variants of the following question: Given a set S of tiny sensor devices and a proximity model of radio connectivity, such as a sphere or circle with a fixed radius, if we know that $s_0 \dots s_n$ , $s_i \subset S$ are subsets of sensors in proximity to one another, how accurately can we infer the relative location of all sensors in set S?
+The work of Doherty et al. [18] and Bulusu et al. [8] explores ad hoc proximity systems that consider variants of the following question: Given a set S of tiny sensor devices and a proximity model of radio connectivity, such as a sphere or circle with a fixed radius, if we know that $s_0 \ldots s_n$, $s_i \subset S$ are subsets of sensors in proximity to one another, how accurately can we infer the relative location of all sensors in set S?

-Doherty and colleagues present an algorithmic approach to this problem as well as a framework for describing error bounds on the computed locations.
-Bulusu and colleagues extend this basic connectivity notion by adding an ideal theoretical model of outdoor radio behavior and a regular grid of reference nodes at known locations.
+Doherty et al. present an algorithmic approach to this problem as well as a framework for describing error bounds on the computed locations.
+Bulusu et al. extend this basic connectivity notion by adding an ideal theoretical model of outdoor radio behavior and a regular grid of reference nodes at known locations.

 The SpotON system implements ad hoc lateration with low-cost tags.
-SpotON tags use radio signal attenuation to estimate intertag distance.
+SpotON tags use radio signal attenuation to estimate intertag distance [23].
 They exploit the density of tags and correlation of multiple measurements to improve both accuracy and precision.
-Figure 5 shows a prototype SpotON tag.
+Figure 10 shows a prototype SpotON tag.